howerj/httpc/readme.md

 The following a list of outstanding features and ideas for the project, they may or may not be implemented.

-* [x] Get basic functionality sorted
-* [x] Handle partially downloaded files correctly
+* [ ] Change the C API so callbacks are passed in and the OS routines are not part of the library?
+* [ ] Improve this 'readme.md' file so it looks better as a manual page.
 * [ ] Make the library non-blocking, that is it should be able to resume if a open, close, read or write on a socket would block.
-This is more difficult that it first seems.
-Perhaps the line number could be used as a way of storing state...
-* [ ] Add a HTTPS version of the open/close functions
-  - [x] On Linux/Unixen
-  - [ ] On Windows
-* [ ] This project could be extended to support other, small, Internet related protocols that are useful in an embedded context and are also simple to implement, such as [ntp][] and [dns][] clients.
-NTP and DNS are both needed to implement the full HTTP(S) stack.
 * [ ] Be more liberal in what we accept to allow a slightly misbehaving server to still serve us files.
 This can be done by:
    - Allowing Unix line termination to be used instead of the proper line termination, but still accepting both.
-   - By making all comparisons on text fields case insensitive (ASCII only).
 * [ ] Perform optimizations on code
   - [ ] Reduce number of logging format strings
-  - [ ] Allocate small buffers on the stack, then move to heap if needed amount becomes too big.
+  - [ ] Allocate small buffers on the stack, then move to heap if needed amount becomes too big, and reduce the number of allocations in general.
 * [ ] Add more assertions
   - Pre and post conditions
   - Assert buffer indices within bounds